Colors and High Contrast Mode

 for more information, as well as the constants themselves.

-If we aren’t using stand-in colors, we’ll check browser.display.use_system_colors
+If we aren’t using stand-in colors, we’ll check the browser.display.document_color_use

 System colors are colors queried from the operating system.
 They help Firefox adapt to OS-level changes that aren’t strictly HCM (ie. light/dark themeing).
 Because these colors are OS-dependent, a user operating Firefox on a Windows machine with system colors enabled will see Firefox differently than a user with system colors enabled on MacOS.